dcruselex/BoatMonitorProj/README.md

 (S) = Scan: This will run the program
 (R) = Reboot:  This will reboot and rerun the program (M) = Mode:  This will change mode, default mode is English, changing mode will put it in metric mode and change the temperature to Celsius.
 Changing mode again will put it back in English mode.
+Note:  Since I had to simulate the input